AlexCue987/konsumers/README.md

 * filter these instances
 * alert

-In the following example, three out of four instances of `TransactionWithCurrentBalance` are very short-lived, and only one is actually passed after filtering:
+In the following example, three out of four instances of `TransactionWithCurrentBalance` are very short-lived, and only passes the filter condition:

 ```kotlin
         val amounts = listOf(BigDecimal(100), BigDecimal(-10), BigDecimal(-1), BigDecimal(-50))